Welcome to the Disabled Travelers Guide where nothing is impossible

 Attitude

-"Every gambler knows the secret to surviving is knowing what to throw away- knowing what to keep.
-'Cause every hand's a winner, and every hand's a loser, and the best that you can hope for is to die in your sleep." ("The Gambler", written by DonSchlitz, produced by Larry Butler)
+"Every gambler knows the secret to surviving is knowing what [cards] to throw away- knowing what to keep.
+'Cause every hand's a winner, and every hand's a loser, and the best that you can hope for is to die in your sleep." ("The Gambler", written by Don Schlitz, produced by Larry Butler)

-Every hand's a winner, and every hand's a loser...
-His song made me realize you must play to win.
+"Every hand's a winner, and every hand's a loser...".
+Rogers' song made me realize since you have to play anyway, what's the point unless you play to win?

 Disabled Travelers Guide